mrc-ide/welcome/README.md

 ### Connecting to DIDE without a wired connection

-If you are connecting from home, or somewhere outside of DIDE, or even to the Imperial-WPA WiFi within the School of Public Health, you will need connect via ZScaler, to access any DIDE resources.
+If you are connecting from home, or somewhere outside of DIDE, or even to the Imperial-WPA WiFi within the School of Public Health, you will need to firstly connect with ZScaler, to then access any DIDE resources.

-See the instructions [here](https://www.imperial.ac.uk/admin-services/ict/self-service/connect-communicate/remote-access/unified-access/), and note that you sign into ZScaler itself with your **IC credentials**; once connected, you then can access DIDE network resources providing your **DIDE credentials**.
+See the instructions [here](https://www.imperial.ac.uk/admin-services/ict/self-service/connect-communicate/remote-access/unified-access/), and note that you sign into ZScaler itself with your **IC credentials**; once connected, you then can access DIDE network resources (such as network file shares, or remote desktop to DIDE machines) providing your **DIDE credentials**.

-You will also need to enable multi-factor authentication - see IC's instructions [here](https://www.imperial.ac.uk/admin-services/ict/self-service/be-secure/passwords-and-extra-security/multi-factor-authentication/).
+You will also need to enable multi-factor authentication - see ICT's instructions [here](https://www.imperial.ac.uk/admin-services/ict/self-service/be-secure/passwords-and-extra-security/multi-factor-authentication/).

+For the best network speed and reliability, use a wired network connection wherever possible.

 ### I hear we have a cluster :computer::computer::computer: